streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - [setup an emulator in Android Studio](https://developer.android.com/studio/run/emulator#install) (you can also connect to a real device via usb, this will not be later mentioned but can fully replace the emulator)
 - run StreetComple in emulator - to verify that everything was setup as required

-if you are doing it for the first time do not worry if there is some error to solve along the way.
+If you are doing it for the first time, don't worry if there is some error to solve along the way.
 This is typical for setting up Android development.
-See [CONTRIBUTING file](CONTRIBUTING.md#development) which has some links to info about the setup.
+See [CONTRIBUTING file](CONTRIBUTING.md#development) which has some links to information about the setup.

 # Invent a new quest